 Here, now returned to its former glory, it’s Paul Williams with The Devil’s Men!

 If there’s one thing The Shindig hates, it’s when foolish producers try to bench a perfectly good Title Track.
-The Shindig lives for Title Tracks and finds this practice to be an affront to both the movies and their visionary creators.
+The Shindig lives for Title Tracks and finds this practice to be an affront to both the films and their visionary creators.

 A great example is our next digger, a song we absolutely love, Fall Break.